SamuelWorkman/samuelworkman/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Sam Workman
   description: "The blog uses categories, tags, and series to group topics.
-The blog addresses public policy, data science, issues in Appalachia and West Virginia."
+The blog addresses public policy, data science, issues in Appalachia and West Virginia.
+You will also find some of these posts at [Towards Data Science](https://towardsdatascience.com/) or [3StreamsBlog](https://medium.com/3streams), where I write on practical applications of data science and public policy."
   show_sidebar_adunit: true
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml